matt793/M-Mode/README.md

 ## Instructions

 Instructions are simple.
-Just run the 'M-Mode.sh' script in a Linux terminal.
+Just run the `M-Mode.sh` script in a Linux terminal.
 You will then be shown a list of network conections: chose your WiFi card name to be entered.
 You will then be asked to enter the {name} of your WiFi card, copy and paste the name in the prompt.
 Once you press enter, a READY, SET, GO, prompt will turn the card's Monitor Mode on.